20 top learning management systems for 2026

 12. Cypher

-Cypher is an LMS for training children in K-12, students in higher education and employees.
-The vendor uses AI to drive many of the product's features, such as sped-up course development and the ability to assign courses to employees automatically.
+Cypher is an LMS for training K-12, students in higher education and employees.
+The vendor uses AI to drive many of the product's features, such as accelerated course development and the ability to assign courses to employees automatically.
 There are also features designed to enhance community involvement and help employees find internal coaches and mentors, as well as peers who are interested in the same topics.

 Organizations can also use Cypher to train external workers, and each learning program can have its own portal and security.